ganileni/modelinter/README.md

 modelinter
 ==============================

 Study about model interconnectedness.
-This repository contains the code used to execute the calculations presented in the paper **"Why Model Interconnectedness Matters -  and a Technique to Approach it"**.
+This repository contains the code used to execute the calculations presented in the paper **"Why Model Interconnectedness Matters -  and a Technique to Approach it"** *[(SSRN:3078021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3078021 "Link to the paper")*.

 Notes on the code: